 In addition, it is proposed to extend the current provisions within the UNC Section G 1.6.4 to provide that prior to the start of the AQ Review amendment window (31 May) that the Transporters will issue to each User a volume cap for the number of AQ Amendments that can be submitted in each Business Day during the window (up to 13 August), together with the total number of Industry amendments that can be submitted per Day.
 This volume cap will be calculated by Transporters based on a Shippers meter point count as at 1st April in each Gas Year, subject to a de minimus level of 500 amendments per Shipper per day or to a value equal to the meter point count of the Shipper portfolio if less than the de-minimus level.
 For the avoidance of doubt the volume cap calculated for each User will apply in each Business Day for the duration of the AQ amendment window, but will have the de minimus level set, so as not to place an unnecessary operational burden on small suppliers.
-Users will be required to submit AQ amendments in a manner that the volume cap is not breached in any day throughout the period of amendment phase of the AQ review process.
+Users may submit AQ amendments in a manner that exceeds their volume cap on any day throughout the period of amendment phase of the AQ review process, but there would be no obligation for more than the volume cap to be processed if in doing so the industry cap would also be breached.
 This requirement is intended to reduce any potential impact on xoserve systems and to mitigate the risks associated with Users submitting the majority of AQ amendments towards the end of the amendment window.
-The Transporter will be entitled to reject AQ amendments, which are non-compliant with any of the requirements of UNC and the applicable Guidance Document including manual referrals which fall out of validation.
+The Transporter will be entitled to reject AQ amendments, which are non-compliant with any of the requirements of UNC (and the applicable xoserve guidance document) including manual referrals which fall out of validation.
+The Transporters Agent will be required, following consultation with Users, to produce and publish a guidance document which will set out how amendments should be submitted and will be processed, including how amendments submitted in excess of the volume cap will be processed.